ISH Spirits Launches New “Feel Free” Strategic Platform

 The award-winning ISH portfolio was developed by a team of beverage science experts using a proprietary approach to mimic each original beverage as closely as possible, minus the alcohol.
 The team discovered that the hulls of chili seeds are an excellent way to create the bite or edge of alcohol drinks.

-About ISH: Based in Copenhagen, Denmark, and founded in 2018, ISH is one of the world’s most awarded alcohol-free beverage brands.
+Based in Copenhagen, Denmark, and founded in 2018, ISH is one of the world’s most awarded alcohol-free beverage brands.
 The brand was created after Founder Morten Sørensen discovered a lack of alcohol-free options during a 100-day break from alcohol.
-ISH produces award-winning, alcohol-free wines, spirits and cocktails.
+ISH produces award-winning alcohol-free wines, spirits, and cocktails.
 ISH products include full nutritional information and ingredient labeling.
 ISH products are available nationally online and at retailers and restaurants in New York and Illinois, with more markets coming soon.
-Visit us at us.ishspirits.com/ for more information, and follow ISH on Instagram at @ishspirits.

 For More Information: